-In May 2014, the FCC launched a new rulemaking to explore whether new net neutrality rules could be adopted pursuant to Section 706, or whether the FCC instead should regulate BIAPs as 'Title II' common carriers.
+In May 2014, the FCC launched a new rulemaking to explore whether new net neutrality rules could be adopted pursuant to Section 706, or whether the FCC instead should regulate BIAPs as Title II common carriers.
 In 2015, the FCC opted for the latter approach, reclassifying retail broadband internet access service as a telecommunications service subject to Title II.
 At the same time, the FCC exercised its forbearance authority to free BIAPs from much of the regulation that otherwise would apply under Title II (such as tariffing obligations and mandatory federal universal service contributions).
-Notably, several core common carrier regulations continue to apply notwithstanding such forbearance, including statutory requirements that charges and practices be just, reasonable and not unreasonably discriminatory, requirements to maintain the privacy of customer information, and the right of consumers to seek damages and pursue complaints in courts for claimed violations by common carriers.
+Notably, several core common carrier regulations continue to apply notwithstanding such forbearance, including statutory requirements that charges and practices be just, reasonable and not unreasonably discriminatory; requirements to maintain the privacy of customer information; and the right of consumers to seek damages and pursue complaints in courts for claimed violations by common carriers.
 Soon after the FCC's ruling, a broad coalition of BIAPs and trade associations filed an appeal in the US Court of Appeals for the District of Columbia Circuit.
-That Court upheld the FCC in a ruling issued in June 2016, and the US Supreme Court ultimately denied further review in November 2018.
+That Court upheld the FCC's ruling in a decision issued in June 2016, and the US Supreme Court ultimately denied further review in November 2018.

 In January 2018, the FCC revisited these issues yet again, this time restoring the classification of broadband internet access service as an information service and repealing its 2015 bans on blocking, throttling and paid prioritisation as well as its general internet conduct standard.
 In place of these prophylactic rules, the FCC adopted a revised transparency rule requiring BIAPs to disclose any blocking, throttling or paid prioritisation on their networks.
-The FCC also entrusted the FTC with the task of bringing enforcement actions for unfair and deceptive practices if BIAPs violate their own stated commitments not to engage in such conduct, and for unfair methods of competition if BIAPs otherwise engage in anticompetitive conduct.
-An appeal of this order brought by a group of public advocacy organisations, ICPs and state attorneys general is currently pending in the US Court of Appeals for the District of Columbia Circuit.
+The FCC also entrusted the FTC with the task of bringing enforcement actions for unfair and deceptive practices if BIAPs violate their own stated commitments not to engage in such conduct.
+An appeal of this order was brought by a group of public advocacy organisations, internet content providers and state attorneys general in the US Court of Appeals for the District of Columbia Circuit.